nakylait/timescale_article/article.md

 - Performance: TimescaleDB is 979x faster

 ### Storage Optimization:
-TimescaleDB provides powerful data optimization capabilities through its [Hypercore storage engine](https://docs.timescale.com/use-timescale/latest/hypercore/) - a hybrid row-columnar system that automatically handles compression and optimization by writing new data to rowstore for fast ingest, then migrating it to columnstore as it "cools down" for >90% compression while maintaining full functionality.
-Note: The following compression method is from the old API (pre-TimescaleDB v2.18.0).
+TimescaleDB can automatically compress the data and save a lot of memory.
+It's new [Hypercore](https://docs.timescale.com/use-timescale/latest/hypercore/) automatically optimizes data storage - new data goes to fast-access storage, then moves to compressed storage (>90% reduction) as it ages, it is available after v2.18.0 API.
+But for demonstration, we will use old chunking methods.

-Both PostgreSQL and TimescaleDB tables start at similar sizes (around 209 MB) with our test dataset.
-Let's look at how compression works and how to implement it:
+Both PostgreSQL and TimescaleDB tables start at similar sizes (around 209 MB) with our test dataset:

 ```sql
 -- Check regular PostgreSQL table size